Scroll to navigation

 --quick, -q

 Do not cache each query result, print each row as it is received.
 This may slow down the server if the output is suspended.
-With this option, mysql does not use the history file.
+With this option, mariadb does not use the history file.

 --raw, -r